ccomrade/c1-launcher/README.md

 - Servers started via this launcher don't kick players with the same CD key
 - It's possible to run multiple Crysis instances at once
 - Fixed crash of 32-bit Crysis on modern AMD processors
+- Advantages of pre-ordered version are available for everyone

 ### FAQ